 What is a master's in analytics?

 A master’s in analytics typically refers to a degree in business analytics.
 Business analytics programs are focused on using data to leverage insights for an organization.
-A business analytics degree program can help you learn how to use both STEM and leadership skills to gain a competitive advantage.
-The purpose of business analytics is to make decisions based on facts instead of instincts.
+An online master's in analytics program can help you learn how to use both STEM and leadership skills to gain a competitive advantage.
+The purpose of analytics is to make decisions based on facts instead of instincts.
 It relies heavily on quantitative analyses to evaluate data to spot current trends.

-A Master of Business Analytics is different from a Master of Business Administration (MBA).
-While some MBA programs may offer analytics as a specialization, a Master of Business Analytics is specifically focused on key topics such as data collection and statistics.
+A master's in business analytics differs from a Master of Business Administration (MBA).
+While some MBA programs may offer analytics as a specialization, a master's in business analytics is specifically focused on key topics such as data collection and statistics.

-Another option you may consider is a Master of Data Analytics.
+Another option you may consider is an master's in data analytics.
 With these programs, the approach is slightly different than in business analytics.
 Data analytics courses rely heavily on developing STEM skills and the technical prowess needed behind the scenes.
 Data operations are generally covered in-depth as part of a data analytics curriculum.

 What is the difference between a master's in business analytics online and a master's in data analytics online?

 On the surface, these two types of online master's in analytics degrees may appear similar.
-Both programs feature courses that teach how to analyze large data sets and transform data into actionable insights.
+Both programs include courses on how to analyze large data sets and transform data into actionable insights.
 Another similarity is both degrees prepare you for positions in multiple industries.

 Career outcomes are usually different between a business analytics and a data analytics program.
 Business analytics graduates tend to secure a position as a business or financial analyst, while data analytics graduates are more qualified for data scientist positions.
 However, many companies will consider both graduates for multiple roles.